svliantiss/IdealistaPrivate/replit.md

 ## Overview

-RentNetAgents is a private professional network designed for real estate agents to collaborate on short-term rental properties.
-The platform enables agents to list properties, search inventory from other agents, manage bookings, and share commissions.
+RentNetAgents is a private professional network designed for real estate agents to collaborate on both rental and sales properties.
+The platform enables agents to list properties (rentals and sales), search inventory from other agents, manage bookings/transactions, track commissions, and includes an admin panel for user management.
 This is a B2B platform inspired by Idealista but focused on agent-to-agent collaboration rather than direct consumer access.

+## Recent Changes (Session: Added Admin Panel & Sales Features)

+- **Admin Authentication System**: Added secure admin login with password protection (ADMIN_PASSWORD env var)
+- **Admin Panel**: New page at `/admin` for managing agents (add/delete users)
+- **Sales Properties System**: Expanded platform to support property sales in addition to rentals
+- **Sales Transactions & Commissions**: Separate commission structure for sales (4% vs 10% for rentals, 1% platform fee vs 5%)
+- **Sales Page**: New frontend page at `/sales` for browsing and managing sales properties
+- **Navigation Updates**: Sidebar now includes Sales link, rebranded rental section as "Find Rentals" and "My Rentals"

 ## User Preferences